 The Pura Lempuyang Temple has become an internet legend, thanks to the epic ‘Gates of Heaven’, which look like a picture frame for the sky and Bali’s Mount Agung volcano.

 Aside from being one of the most prized Instagram photo spots in Bali, the Lempuyang Temple is also considered one of Bali’s oldest and most revered temples.
-It’s definitely worth a visit even if you aren’t an Instagrammer.This guide will explain how you can get there, and everything you need to know before you go!
+It’s definitely worth a visit even if you aren’t an Instagrammer.This travel guide will explain how to get there, and everything you need to know before you go!

 Pura Lempuyang Temple